tonsit/valheim-mods/Glutton/README.md

 ```

 ## Changelog
+- v1.0.1
+	- Fixed a bug where pots where consumed from inventory
+	- Fixed a bug where the keyboard shortcut was spamming other players in multiplayer
+    - Prevent hotkey from triggering while various text boxes are open
 - v1.0.0
 	- Add keyboard shortcut to toggle mod behavior
 	- Adjust Config for better BepInEx Configuration Manager support.